reactexcel/fmclarity/roadmap/authentication&access.md

 TODO:

 - consolidate PageLogin et al into one file or component
-- package this component
-- package router/navigation component
+- package router/navigation component together as fmc:navigation
-- flowchart for router
+- flowchart for router??

 ## Visual components